Glossary_of_terminology

 Species: Refers to the scientific classification of various trees.

 Sticker marks: These can be left on the surface of decking boards when dirt or water contacts a unit of decking material during shipment.
-These marks are easily removed with washing at the completion of a project.
+These marks are easily removed with washing or sanding at the completion of a project.

 Sustainable yield forestry: An environmentally friendly and responsible method used to ensure that there are as many mature trees 20 years later as there were at the beginning of a harvesting cycle.